gitMiguel/opjgraph/README.md

 - View charts as images directly in your browser.
 - Use graph.php to create images for current day and display them in your sitemap.
+- Draw graph to file. eg "graph.png".
+In this case the process running php/web server needs rights in "/scripts" folder.

 ## Configuration